MCG-NJU/SteadyDancer/README.md

 ![X-Dance](assets/X-Dance.png?raw=true)

 ## ❤️ Acknowledgements
 Our implementation is based on [Wan 2.1](https://github.com/Wan-Video/Wan2.1).
 We modify [MusePose](https://github.com/TMElyralab/MusePose/tree/main) to generate and align pose video.
 Thanks for their remarkable contribution and released code!
+Thanks to everyone in the community who has contributed to SteadyDancer.

 ## 📚 Citation